 Want to look into this topic more?
 (Believe it or not there are more details) Research the following Shroud of Turin experts:

 Dr. Alan Adler, Professor of chemistry | Dr. John Heller, Biophysicist | Dr. Robert Bucklin, Professor of Forensic Pathology | Dr. Frederick Zugibe, Chief medical examiner of Rockland County New York | Dr. Gilbert Lavoie, Medical Doctor | Dr. Sebastiano Rodante, Medical Doctor | Dr. Max Frei, Forensic Botanist | Dr. Pierre Barbet, Chief Surgeon in Paris France, a battlefield surgeon | Dr. Baima Bollone, Professor of forensic pathology | Dr. Herman Moedder, Radiologist from Germany | James Malcolm Cameron, a British Forensic Scientist | Dr. Sam Pellicori, Optical Engineer | Professor Guilio Fanti, A mechanical engineer | Dr. Flury-Lemberg, Swiss textile expert

 Click HERE to visit a website dedicated to listing shroud of turin evidence from a wide range of areas.

 Thanks for reading our first edition of Evidence for God.
-Check back next week for a new topic!
+Check back soon for a new topic!